 Early pants are high waisted, fishtail back design, and no elastic no belt ring.
 Before the belt appeared, both the trousers worn by gentlemen and the overalls often worn by the working people at the bottom were almost fixed by the back belt to avoid falling, and the loop belt and buckle back (what we call Paris to buckle) were designed on both sides of the waist or at the back waist to adjust the spare space of the waist.
 This classic design has been passed down for more than 100 years, and it is also an indispensable detail in many replica styles.

 Corduroy fabric has inherent advantages in overall matching.
 Whether it's to match the workwear style to show enough rough texture, or to wear a rough tweed jacket and a thick knit sweater to make an all-out rugged gentleman, there's no pressure.
 Among Ivy Ivy Ivy styles, corduroy is an integral part of Oxford shirt and left shoes, which are easy to match.
 Simply put, these corduroy overalls are enough to keep your wardrobe from boring.

-- High-density twill cotton is used for waist
+High-density twill cotton made in Japan for waist lining

 Natural ox horn antique style button, made in Japan